 The LACDA specifically markets the community meeting to public housing residents and Section 8 participants through direct mailings, flyers, posting on relevant social media accounts, and announcements at resident council meetings to encourage them to participate in the planning process.
-Transportation to the community meeting may also be provided to public housing residents and/or Section 8 participants.
+Transportation to the community meeting may also be provided to public housing residents.